spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/database-schema-definition.md

 ---
 title: Database schema definition
 description: With Propel, a database schema is defined in an XML-file.
-Each module carries it’s own part of the big schema that is collected and merged.
+Each module carries it's own part of the big schema that is collected and merged.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/database-schema-definition